Eni top spot in play as Italy prepares to shake up state firms

-New center-left Prime Minister Renzi, nicknamed ‘Demolition Man’ for his campaigning for generational change in Italy, came to power in February promising to shake up the country’s cozy elites and breathe fresh air into an ageing establishment.
+New centre-left Prime Minister Renzi, nicknamed ‘Demolition Man’ for his campaigning for generational change in Italy, came to power in February promising to shake up the country’s cosy elites and breathe fresh air into an ageing establishment.

 His government has spoken out against widespread corruption and poor corporate accountability, calling on state controlled companies to eject from their boards any director charged with financial crimes.